 How many hours of sleep do you need to recover from a workout?

 Sleeping allows our body to repair and restore our muscles, bones and tissue from the strain we put on them during the day

 While high-intensity exercise and running are likely to increase your need to sleep over time, the exact amount is unclear and down to your own body and how quickly it recovers.
 You know your body best, if after a hard training day or days you tend to wake up feeling more groggy and more fatigued, with more aches and pains than normal, it is likely that you need more rest.
 Aiming for those seven to eight golden hours are advised as the minimum to allow your body to kick start the recovery process and be able to continuously train and perform throughout the week.

 Yes.
 After a good few hours of lying in the same position, it is important when you wake to give your body a good stretch.
 Stretching is your body's way of getting your circulation going and encouraging flexibility and mobility through your muscles, joints and to the brain.

 Morning stretches can help counteract the negative postural positions we tend to develop during our day (slouching in front of our laptops which results in tight chest muscles, long spinal extensor muscles and shortened hamstrings and hip flexors).
 Following a short morning stretch ritual can leave you feeling more energised and mobile as you head into the rest of your day.

 Does sleep affect your running?

 Many studies have seen that runners have a higher perception of effort for a given level of exercise, thus sleep deprivation makes everything feel harder.
-Although some studies indicate physiologically lack of sleep does not necessarily effect performance, the body does not like to be pushed when tired.
+Although some studies indicate that physiologically, a lack of sleep does not necessarily affect performance, the body does not like to be pushed when tired.
 Sleep deficiency tends to affect the brain and the nervous system more than the heart, lungs and legs which allows performance to be sustained during short periods of sleep.